 Many things can be done with the items you decide to get rid of.
 After all, one man’s trash is another man’s treasure.

-- Host a yard sale or sale online.
+- Host a yard sale or sell online.
 (Here are 10 Sites to Sell Your Products.)

 - Unwanted clothes, appliances, and duplicate utensils to Salvation Army or Goodwill (These places give you receipts that can be used on your taxes for donations.
 This can be pretty impactful at tax time.
 Plus, it’s good for the soul.)